G4FEV/SDRUno-Smart-Switch/README.md

 * <b>Multi VRX setups.</b>
 You can use as many Smart-Switches as you like and allocate a Smart-Switch to each VRX.
 Just set the com port for each individual Smart-Switch to the VRX as above.

-*<b> Scanning.</b>
-It may be unwise to switch antennas while scanning.
+*<b> Scanning.</b> It may be unwise to switch antennas while scanning.
 Ensure your scanning frequencies are all on one band for optimum performance.
-It will work however the switching time may cause signals to be lost during the changeover period
+It will work however the switching time may cause signals to be lost during the changeover period.

-* <b>Error message on starting SDRUno.</b>
-If you start SDRUno before connecting the FTDI USB converter it will throw up this error.
+* <b>Error message on starting SDRUno.</b> If you start SDRUno before connecting the FTDI USB converter it will throw up this error.
 It's no big deal, just go into the VRX <b>SETT</b> and toggle the <b>CAT</b> setting <b>ENABLE & CONNECT</b>

 <P ALIGN="CENTER"><img src="Images/Capture1.JPG" width=600>